VictoriaMetrics/VictoriaMetrics/README.md

   -search.maxLookback duration
      Synonym to -search.lookback-delta from Prometheus.
 The value is dynamically detected from interval between time series datapoints if not set.
 It can be overridden on per-query basis via max_lookback arg.
 See also '-search.maxStalenessInterval' flag, which has the same meaining due to historical reasons
   -search.maxPointsPerTimeseries int
      The maximum points per a single timeseries returned from /api/v1/query_range.
 This option doesn't limit the number of scanned raw samples in the database.
-The main purpose of this option is to limit the number of per-series points returned to graphing UI such as Grafana.
+The main purpose of this option is to limit the number of per-series points returned to graphing UI such as VMUI or Grafana.
 There is no sense in setting this limit to values bigger than the horizontal resolution of the graph (default 30000)
+  -search.maxPointsSubqueryPerTimeseries int
+     The maximum points per a single timeseries return from /api/v1/query_range of each sub-query in the query.
+This option doesn't limit the number of scanned raw samples in the database.
+The main purpose of this option is enable better resolution for sub-queries returned to graphing UI such as VMUI or Grafana. (default 30000)
   -search.maxQueryDuration duration
      The maximum duration for query execution (default 30s) -search.maxQueryLen size